 None of these fixes require a massive budget.
 None require hiring a marketing team.
 What they do require is a shift from "we exist, come find us" to "we understand you, let us help you take the first step."

 The clinics that are winning aren't the ones with the fanciest offices or the most experienced doctors.
-They're the ones who market with empathy, respond with speed, and follow up with persistence.
+They're the ones who:

-Whether you run a ketamine infusion clinic, a TMS practice, a Spravato program, or all three — these seven mistakes apply equally to your growth.
+Whether you run a ketamine infusion clinic, a TMS practice, a Spravato program, or all three — these seven mistakes (plus three bonus strategies) apply equally to your clinic growth strategy.
 See how we work with clinics like yours, or view our full service menu.